 Article Filtering

-Sometimes you need to automatically tweak the incoming article - mark it starred, remove ads from its contents, or simply ignore it.
-That’s where article filtering feature comes in.
+Sometimes you need to automatically tweak an incoming article, mark it as important, remove ads from its contents, or simply reject it.
+That is where the article-filtering feature comes in.

 Article filters dialog